 If you are involved in a traffic accident in the state of Oregon, you must file a Traffic Accident and Insurance Report with the Oregon Department of Motor Vehicles (OR DMV), even if there was a police report filed.
-Your report must show the name of your liability insurance company and the policy number, so make sure your vehicle is covered and you have proof of car insurance in Oregon before you drive.
+Your report must be filed within72 hours, show the name of your liability insurance company and the policy number.
+Make sure your vehicle is covered and you have proof of car insurance in Oregon before you drive.

 Oregon law requires every driver to carry at least these minimum car insurance coverages: